-The dual-eligible population might be able to access services and support thanks to government and community programs.
-Government programs like Medicaid, Low-Income Subsidy (LIS)/Extra Community programs like food banks, meal delivery, affordable housing services, utilities assistance and others might offer various services to provide a safety net if they are available in a beneficiary's area.
+The dual eligible population may be may be able to access services and support thanks to government and community programs.
+Government programs like Medicaid, Low-Income Subsidy (LIS)/Extra Help Community programs like food banks, meal delivery, affordable housing services, utilities assistance and others might offer various services to provide a safety net if they are available in a beneficiary's area.
 However, more services and support often go hand in hand with more forms and applications.
 It can be overwhelming for some to find these services, apply for them and then manage them once enrolled.

-Because the enrollment process for government assistance is not automatic and the eligibility rules can be complicated or confusing, many eligible people might not know how to apply or even that they are eligible in the first place.
+Because the enrollment process for government assistance is not automatic and the eligibility rules may be complicated or confusing, many eligible people may not know how to apply or even that they are eligible in the first place.
 19 They might not realize they could be entitled to benefits until a crisis like a hospitalization occurs or they encounter a social worker or licensed Medicare sales agent.